SanjeevStephan/HomeAssistantOnPi/README.md

 * Micro SD Card.
 Ideally get one that is Application Class 2 as they handle small I/O much more consistently than cards not optimized to host applications.
 A 32 GB or bigger card is recommended.
 * SD Card reader.
 This is already part of most laptops, but you can purchase a standalone USB adapter if you don’t have one.
 The brand doesn’t matter, just pick the cheapest.
 * Ethernet cable.
 Required for installation.
 After installation, Home Assistant can work with Wi-Fi, but an Ethernet connection is more reliable and highly recommended.

+#### DOWNLOAD HASS.IO OS & INSTALL

+1) Go to https://www.home-assistant.io/installation/raspberrypi and chose the appropriate image for your Raspberry Pi.
+We recommend using Raspberry Pi 3.
+Click on the Raspberry Pi 3 link to download the Hass.io image to your computer.
+2) Go to https://etcher.io/ and install Etcher on your computer.
+3) When the installation is done, open Etcher and click on Select image you’ve just downloaded from <a href=" https://www.home-assistant.io/installation/raspberrypi">home-assistant.io</a>
+4) Make sure Etcher selects the right SD card.
+Then, click Flash!
+Note: you need to have your SD card formatted before doing this step.
+Wait a few minutes while Etcher flashes the image on the SD card.